 The Financial Services Forum represents the eight, largest most diversified financial institutions headquartered in the United States.
 Today, these institutions are strong, resilient and supporting the economy.
 Specifically, they:

-- Are large Our economy depends on the more than one million employees of the Forum firms who help customers, businesses, investors, and communities.
+- Are large employers.
+Our economy depends on the more than one million employees of the Forum firms who help customers, businesses, investors, and communities.

 - Support consumers.
 Our institutions provide nearly half of all consumer loans.
 They help families and consumers address a variety of household needs, whether it’s buying a car, closing on a new home or simply saving for the future.